History of the Program

 The program culminated that first year in a reading by the students of the pieces written by the women who were incarcerated, a tradition that continues today.
 In the fourth year of the program, Sarah Lawrence partnered with both a local radio station and past participants to do a reading over the radio that was broadcast in the jail.

 Right-to-Write now also brings writing sessions to the boot-camp style program operating under the facility's Young Offenders Program.
 Facilitators, working in pairs, lead small groups of males aged 16-24 in weekly writing workshops.
-The young men, who eat, work, and live together, are required to attend the sessions, which occur within their common space and circle around a few different prompts and styles of poetry.
+The young men, who eat, work, and live together, are required to attend the sessions, which occur within their common space.
+Facilitators encourage the men to write with the help of writing prompts that cover different forms of poetry and fiction techniques.

 Becoming a Right to Write Facilitator